dgarage/NBXplorer/docs/API.md

 {
   "unconfirmed": 110000000,
   "confirmed": 100000000,
+  "available": 210000000,
+  "immature": 0,
   "total": 210000000
 }
 ```
 Note for liquid, the values are array of [AssetMoney](#liquid).

+* `unconfirmed`: How the confirmed balance would be updated once all the unconfirmed transactions were confirmed.
+* `confirmed`: The balance of all funds in confirmed transactions.
+* `total`: The total of funds owned (ie, `confirmed + unconfirmed`)
+* `immature`: The total unspendable funds (ie, coinbase reward which need 100 confirmations before being spendable)
+* `available`: The total spendable balance. (ie, `total - immature`)

+Immature funds is the sum of UTXO's belonging to a coinbase transaction with less than 100 confirmations.

 ## <a name="gettransaction"></a>Get a transaction